Danny Hoch: Appearances in other media

 Like the subject of most of Hoch's monologues, his writings often examine topics in hip hop, race, and class, and he has been published in The Village Voice, The New York Times, Harper's, and The Nation.

 He has been featured on HBO's Def Poetry Jam, in addition to his Some People being broadcast on that station.
 The film version of Hoch's Jails, Hospitals & Hip-Hop was released in 2000.

 Hoch was cast in a guest role on a 1995 episode of Seinfeld, (season seven, "The Pool Guy"), but he objected to what he felt was ethnic stereotyping in the way his Hispanic character was written, so tried to convince Jerry Seinfeld to change things.
-Hoch was eventually recast with another actor.
+Hoch was eventually recast with another actor, with the show telling Hoch to find his own way back to New York City and paying him $0.

 Hoch appeared in Spike Lee's film Bamboozled as Timmi Hilnigger, a parody of Tommy Hilfiger, who proudly sells overpriced designer clothing to African Americans, claiming, "We keep it so real, we even give you the bullet holes", and advising viewers to "stay broke, never get out of the ghetto, and continue to contribute to my multimillion-dollar corporation."

 He is also known for writing Whiteboyz, a limited-released 1999 film directed by Marc Levin, in which Hoch also stars with Mark Webber and Dash Mihok as three White Iowa teenagers who long for a gangsta rap life.
 The film also stars Piper Perabo and Eugene Byrd, and rappers Snoop Doggy Dogg, Big Pun, Fat Joe, dead prez, Slick Rick, and Doug E. Fresh.

 Hoch appeared on Robert Small's MTV Unplugged spoken-word series.